UAB-IT/linear/docs-src/principals/color.md

 ## Caution

 This color is typically used to indicate information or actions that the user should think about more carefully before proceeding.
 The base of this color is **Loyal Yellow** from the UAB brand toolkit.
-This color is refered to as its old name **Blaze** in the code.
+This color is referred to as its old name **Blaze** in the code.

 <div style="display: flex; flex-wrap: wrap;">
   <div style="margin: 10px;">